Shaba I: Zaire

 The military reported 219 casualties during the course of the war.

 The poor performance of Zaire's military during Shaba I gave evidence of chronic weaknesses.
 One problem was that some of the Zairian soldiers in the area had not received pay for extended periods.
 Senior officers often kept the money intended for the soldiers, typifying a generally disreputable and inept senior leadership in the FAZ.
 As a result, many soldiers simply deserted, rather than fight.
 Others stayed with their units but were ineffective.

 During the months after the Shaba invasion, Mobutu sought solutions to the military problems that had contributed to the army's dismal performance.
-Foreign Minister Jean Nguza Karl-i-Bond, the country's second-ranking official, an expert on international law and a member of the Lunda ethnic group, was accused of treason"Treason charge shakes Zaire", The Guardian (AP), 15 August 1977, p.
-6; accessed via ProQuest. sentenced to death,"Former Zaire Aide, Guilty of Treason, Is Sentenced to Die", New York Times, 14 September 1977; accessed via ProQuest reprieved by Mobutu and sentenced to life in prison.
+Foreign Minister Jean Nguza Karl-i-Bond, the country's second-ranking official, an expert on international law and a member of the Lunda ethnic group, was accused of treason sentenced to death, reprieved by Mobutu and sentenced to life in prison.
 (He was later pardoned and reappointed Foreign Minister.)
 A former Zairian military officer and a former governor were condemned to death in August 1977, also charged with aiding the FNLC.
 Subsequent trials in 1978 implicated 68 military officers, dispensing 19 death penalties and numerous imprisonments.

 Mobutu also reorganised the FAZ and began training for the Kamanyola division in Kolwezi.
 The training was assisted by French, Belgian and American military advisors.

 In the reorganisation, Mobutu dismissed a Belgian officer, Van Melle, from his own intelligence services.
 Van Melle was a key contact for European and American intelligence agencies, and his dismissal made reliable information even harder for them to find.

 Mobutu merged the military general staff with his own presidential staff and appointed himself chief of staff again, in addition to the positions of minister of defence and supreme commander that he already held.
 He redeployed his forces throughout the country, instead of keeping them close to Kinshasa, as had previously been the case.
 The Kamanyola division, then considered the army's best unit and referred to as the president's own, was assigned permanently to Shaba.
 In addition, the army's strength was reduced by 25%, presumably to eliminate disloyal and ineffective elements.
 Zaire's allies provided a large influx of military equipment, and Belgian, French and American advisers assisted in rebuilding and retraining the force.

-Shaba I was a major public relations victory for Mobutu by securing his regime and winning continued military and economic assistance from the Western Bloc.Odom, Shaba II (1993), p.
-30. The group of private lenders, led by Citibank, was close to delivering the $250 million loan in early 1978.
+Shaba I was a major public relations victory for Mobutu by securing his regime and winning continued military and economic assistance from the Western Bloc.
+The group of private lenders, led by Citibank, was close to delivering the $250 million loan in early 1978.

 The Shaba II conflict began in May 1978.